amosproj/amos2024ss07-updating-flash-boot-loader/Documentation/UDS_Communication/Readme.md

 > - The range of the identifier of the ECUs is 0xF24 FFF0 - 1111 0010 0100 1111 1111 1111 0000
 > - Example for ECU A identifier: 0x0F24 0010
 > - Example for transmitting from GUI to ECU A: 0x0F24 0011 (indicates for ECU A that there is a request from GUI with ID 1)
-> - Example for transmitting from ECU A to GUI: 0x0F24 0010 (inidicates for GUI that there is a response from ECU)
+> - Example for transmitting from ECU A to GUI: 0x0F24 0010 (indicates for GUI that there is a response from ECU)

-> For this documentation it is further on assumed that the ECU is identified by ID <span style="color:green">"0x0F24 0010"</span> and the GUI is identified by ID <span style="color:yellow">"0x0F24 0001"</span>.
+> For this documentation it is further assumed that the ECU is identified by ID <span style="color:green">"0x0F24 0010"</span> and the GUI is identified by ID <span style="color:yellow">"0x0F24 0001"</span>.
 To directly address some information to the ECU, the GUI uses the direct communication identifier for the ECU <span style="color:yellow">"0x0F24 0011"</span>.

 **Extended frame format**
 | Field name                 | Length (bits) | Purpose                                         |